About Us

 The Team

-In addition to Gillian Harris, LCPC and Doreen Scott, LCPC who are the B.E.S.T. team's Mental Health Therapists.
-The team consists of 7 Special Education teachers, and 7 paraprofessional classroom instructional assistants.
+In addition to Madisen Jones, MSW and Doreen Scott, LCPC who are the B.E.S.T. team's Mental Health Therapists, the team consists of 6 Special Education teachers, and 6 paraprofessional classroom instructional assistants.

 Staff